MicrosoftDocs/windows-dev-docs/terminal/customize-settings/key-bindings.md

 You can create custom key bindings (keyboard shortcuts) inside Windows Terminal that give you control of how you interact with the terminal using your keyboard.

+> [!NOTE]
+> If you are using [Windows Terminal Preview](https://aka.ms/terminal-preview) and want to customize commands in the command palette, additional information can be found on the [Command palette page](./../command-palette.md).

 ## Key binding formats

 Key bindings can be structured in the following formats: